frconor-ebook/meditations/_posts/2025-11-20-the-widows-mite.md

 We also have to try and offer God everything we are and everything we have, without saving anything for ourselves.
 "God loves a cheerful giver" (2 Cor.
 9:7).

-There\'s an old saying that says God is won over by the last coin.
+There\'s an old saying that says God is won over by the last coin (*cf*.
+Luke 15:8-10).

 When Our Lord saw the generosity of this woman, He wanted to communicate this joy to His disciples: 'Do you see this woman, take a good look, what a beautiful thing!' (*cf*.
 Mark 12:43).